Keystores

 A keystore owner can have multiple keys in the keystore, accessed via different aliases.
 An alias is typically named after a particular role in which the keystore owner uses the associated key.
 An alias may also identify the purpose of the key.
 For example, the alias

-might be used to identify a keystore entry whose private key is used for signing personal e-mail, and the aliassignJarFiles
+signPersonalEmailmight be used to identify a keystore entry whose private key is used for signing personal e-mail, and the aliassignJarFilesmight be used to identify an entry whose private key is used for signing JAR files.The

-tool can be used to
+keytooltool can be used to

 - Create private keys and their associated public key certificates